immjs/dontbetoxic/README.md

 # You have now learned the basics of proper online interaction

-Follow these instructions precisely, and enjoy using your computer, correctly.
+Follow these instructions precisely, and enjoy interacting online, correctly.

 # Extra